 Make sure the shielding gas you choose has 25% carbon dioxide and 75% argon.
 Otherwise, zinc oxide might be produced while welding.
 It will affect your welding results.

-Plus, keeping welding sessions short is necessary.
+Plus, keep the welding sessions short.
 Constant welding increases the heat heavily.
-Small breaks during welding will provide enough time for the molten puddle to cool off.
+Small breaks during welding will provide enough time for the molten puddle to cool down.

 • Step: 8— Turning On the All Settings

 The next task is threading the welding wire using the welder reel.
-Then, use a torch tip to get it out.
-Make sure to maintain at least ¼ inches distance from the torch to the welding wire.
+Make sure you maintain at least ¼ inches distance from the welding torch.
 Once you turn on the welding gas and set up the wire, begin the welding procedure.

 • Step: 9— Starting the Welding Process

-Turn off the heat if it appears excessively and handles the weld seam deposit.
+Turn off the welder if it appears excessively hot.
+Take rest and start again.

 • Step: 10— Finishing the Welding Process

 Finally, move the torch forward gradually to fill its joint while maintaining a consistent angle.
-Make sure to cool off the casting, and the brass should not be shaken off until it becomes appropriately cool.
+Push technique is suitable for deeper bead.
+Make sure to cool off down the casting, and the brass should not be shaken off until it becomes appropriately cool.

 That’s all the steps you need to follow for MIG weld brass.